 How We Can Help You

 Patients in Burke, Virginia can trust the highly skilled team at Burke Dental with all their dental needs.
-Dr. James Willis is happy to offer a variety of services, ranging from tooth replacement to simple dental fillings.
-At Burke Dental we pride ourselves on being able to provide solutions to a large number of dental problems in a quick and efficient manner.
+Dr. Ghanavati is happy to offer a variety of services, ranging from tooth replacement to simple dental fillings.
+At Burke Dental we pride ourselves on being able to provide general dentistry solutions to a large number of dental problems in a quick and efficient manner.